 (x) Provide linkage with Public Service Commission and Salaries and Remuneration Commission on compensation of Civil Servants;

 (xi) Coordinate effective administration and implementation of the Comprehensive Medical Insurance Scheme for Civil Servants and Medical Insurance Scheme for Senior Officers in Job Group ‘U’ and above;

-The Directorate will be responsible for overall policy coordination and direction on public service human resource development, capacity development, internship and volunteer policy for the Public Service.
-The functions of the Directorate will include:
+The Directorate is responsible for overall policy coordination and direction on public service human resource development, capacity development, internship and volunteer policy for the Public Service.
+The functions of the Directorate includes:

 (i) Providing leadership in Human Resource development function in the Public Service;

 (ii) Identifying and developing suitable training and development programmes for the Public Service;

 (iii) Resource Mobilization for training, development and capacity building for the Public Service;

 (iv) Negotiating, concluding and implementing bilateral and multilateral agreements relating to Human resource Development in the Public Service;